 Amy Reader is a painter, a sculptor, and a fiber & installation artist currently living and working in Charlotte, NC.
 We had the opportunity to speak with Amy about her work and her life as an artist.
-To learn about the mind & heart between Amy's breathtaking pieces, read our conversation below.
+To learn about the mind & heart behind Amy's breathtaking pieces, read our conversation below.

 Were there particular flowers and natural forms that inspired Loop?